 There are many things a person needs to know before sending a document to a legal translator.
-One of the most important is that the legal translator is experienced with translating the sort of legal documents you wish to be translated.
-For example, a legal document translation that’s required for immigration to another country, such as birth and marriage certificates, aren’t always straightforward translations as every detail on the document needs translating including text embedded in seals and watermarks.
+One of the most important is ensuring the translator has experience with the specific type of legal documents you need translated.
+For example, legal translations required for immigration to another country, such as birth and marriage certificates, are not always straightforward.
+Every detail on the document must be translated, including text embedded in seals, stamps, and watermarks.

-If there are any inaccuracies in the translation the immigration agency for the particular country will ask for a repeat translation which will delay the process of immigrating to the new country.
-Similarly, if the legal translations are contracts or supply agreements between businesses in two countries that don’t share the same language it’s important to find a translator who has experience translating these types of important legal documents.
+If there are any inaccuracies in the translation, the immigration authority for the relevant country may request a revised translation, which can delay the immigration process.
+Similarly, when legal translations involve contracts or supply agreements between businesses in different countries, it is essential to choose a translator with proven experience in handling these types of important legal documents.

 Translation tips and tricks